Sprint Planner Helper – Session 17

 · March 5, 2009

-My approach to learning this is very much like the way we played with the chemistry box when we were small – try something you believe will work and expect the whole thing to blow up, possibly with a stinging sensation to your eye…
+My approach to learning this is very much like the way we played with the chemistry box when we were small – try something you believe will work and expect the whole thing to blow up, possibly with a stinging sensation in your eye…

 The second thing is a more delicate matter in DDD.
 It has to do with aggregates and something called aggregate boundaries (which I understand as: “where do I stop, the whole database is knitted together…”).
 This post, by Casey Charlton, explains the background in a nice, compact way.
-Actually the whole site rocks, with a the relevant posts as a book even.
+Actually, the whole site rocks, with the relevant posts as a book even.

-For me Jimmy Nilsson summed it up in a nice way:
+For me, Jimmy Nilsson summed it up in a nice way:

-In my case I have the Product-class that contains a ProductBacklog which is a list of ProductBacklogItems.
-The ProductBacklogItems have no reason to exists without being attached to the Product.
+In my case, I have the Product class that contains a ProductBacklog, which is a list of ProductBacklogItems.
+The ProductBacklogItems have no reason to exist without being attached to the Product.
 So the Product is my aggregate root.

-When the whole Product (aggregate root) is saved the repository will have to save all parts of the aggregate.
-Which can be quite tricky in the update-case I presume, if the aggregate is big…
+When the whole Product (aggregate root) is saved, the repository will have to save all parts of the aggregate.
+Which can be quite tricky in the update case, I presume, if the aggregate is big…

 Seems like I will be learning how tricky in a while.
 On to the code!

-[Some time passes by while Marcus is coding…]
+Some time passes by while Marcus is coding…

-But I still have the Update-functionality for my Product aggregate to figure out.
+But I still have the Update functionality for my Product aggregate to figure out.
 More simple tests, please.

-[Again some typing, head scratching and thinking takes place…]
+Again some typing, head scratching, and thinking takes place…

-public void Update(T entity) { dictionary\[entity.ID\] = entity; } </div>
+public void Update(T entity)

 … took care of it for me.
 It will probably be a bit more advanced when I have to map this to a relational database.